Azure/azure-sdk/docs/ReviewProcess.md

 - If the API is a Python API, use TBD
 - If the API is a JavaScript API, use TBD
 - If the API is a Java API, use your preferred build tool to generate a JavaDoc output (e.g. `mvn javadoc:javadoc` with Maven), and zip up the output.
+- For all other languages, send email to kcwalina to discuss the best format on individual basis.

 If you don't have a prototype, you surely have the design spec on paper :-)

+## API Review Lifecycle
+1. The team submitting APIs for review files a git hub issue (this repo).
+The issue should link to all documents discussed above.
+2. The review team will schedule one or more review sessions (depending on the size of the API).
+3. After reviews are completed, the review team will publish a report with recommendations.

 ## See Also
 1. [CoreFx API Review Process](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/api-review-process.md)